lmondada/dphil-thesis/content/04_matching/05_prefixincl.md

 Given a graph $G$, we can compute the spanning tree reduction $T_G$ of $G$ for anchors $X$ and map it to the corresponding prefix tree.
 This can be done in $O(|T_G|)$ time by using a search tree.
-We can restrict $T_G$ to a graph of size $O(w \cdot d)$ by truncating the linear paths to at most $2d$ length, as in the proof of Proposition 4.12.
+We can restrict $T_G$ to a graph of size $O(w \cdot d)$ by truncating the linear paths to at most $2d$ length, as in the proof of {{% refproposition "prop-allanchors" %}}.
 Thus we can assume $|T_G| \in O(w \cdot d)$.

 The rest of the proof and the runtime follows from the multi-dimensional prefix tree construction